Dreamflows Glossary Of Terms

 kayak

 A small and light human-powered boat, pointed at both ends, propelled with a double-bladed paddle.
 In general the paddler sits down inside the kayak, and a sprayskirt keeps water out.
 There are many different categories of kayak, including touring kayaks, hardshell whitewater kayaks, and inflatables.
-Within each category there are typically several sub-categories; for instance the most popular kinds of hardshell whitewater kayaks are playboats, river-runners, slalom boats and creekers.
+Within each category there are typically several sub-categories; for instance the most popular kinds of hardshell whitewater kayak are playboats, river-runners, slalom boats and creekers.
 A one-person whitewater kayak is termed a K1, while a two-person is termed a K2.
 One-person hardshell creekers are great for running really sick whitewater; it's best to be young, fearless, and a little crazy too.

 raft